Malhar-Naliyapara/Portfolio/README.md

 # Portfolio
  Clone the repo.

- Install the node modules with npm intsall command.
+ Install the node modules with npm install command.

  Start frontend with npm start command.
  Start backend from npm run dev command.